 The actual geographic distances involved travelwise from these airports aren’t the issue, but rather the sheer volume of traffic, complicated by weather, construction, etc.

-Travelers flying into Newark International Airport had been advised in the past that no USO assistance was available there, but as of 2016 there is a USO center at the Newark airport–advertised services include transportation information.
+Travelers flying into Newark International Airport have been advised in the past that no USO assistance was available there, but as of 2016 there is a USO center at the Newark airport–advertised services include transportation information.

 Airport shuttle services may be available to Picatinny Arsenal depending on where and when you arrive.
 On post, an official-business-only shuttle operates during normal duty hours.